gongmingqm10/SpringBootTemplate/README.md

 We added the Controller in Step 3.
 And Spring Boot will automatically find the controller with annotation `@RestController`.

 The application will hang up till you close it.
-Now you should found the `Hello World` message when you visit `localhost:8080`
+Now you can see the `Hello World` message when you visit `localhost:8080`